pilotmoon/PopClip-Extensions/source/OpenAIChat.popclipext/Readme.md

 #### System Message

 Optional text to specify the system message.
-This tells the chatbot how to behave.
+This tells the assistant how to behave.

 Example system message:

 - _You are proofreader.
 I want you to correct the spelling and grammar of my messages.
 Please reply to each message with a corrected version.
-After each message, please briely list the errors you corrected._
+After each message, please briefly list the errors you corrected._

 If you leave the System Message field blank, no system message will be specified.

+#### API Base Domain

+The base domain for the OpenAI API.
+This should be `api.openai.com` unless you are using a custom domain to access the API.

 #### Reset Timer (minutes)